-Additionally, the resignations and mutual termination agreements of parents with children under the age of three must always be validated and confirmed by such mothers or fathers through a special procedure.
+Additionally, the resignations and mutual termination agreements entered into with mothers during pregnancy or with parents of children under the age of three must always be validated and confirmed by such mothers or fathers through a special procedure.
 Failure to do so renders the resignation/mutual termination agreement ineffective.

-If the mother does not take maternity leave (due to death, infirmity or the father having exclusive custody), the father is entitled to three months' paternity leave after childbirth.
+If the mother does not take maternity leave (due to death, infirmity or the father having exclusive custody), the father is entitled to the entire or residual period of maternity leave.
 This right does not apply in any other circumstances.

 Employees on paternity leave are entitled to the same allowance, have the same rights to return to their job after paternity leave and have the same protections against dismissal as employees on maternity leave (see above, Maternity rights).

-Additionally, fathers should take one day, and possibly another two days, of paid paternity leave within five months of the child being born.
+Additionally, fathers must take one day, and possibly another two days, of paid paternity leave within five months of the child being born.

 Italian law provides for a special procedure to validate and confirm resignations and mutual termination agreements made during the first three years of the child's life (see above, Maternity rights).